• Skip to primary navigation

 Jump to Recipe

-Incredibly tender lamb casserole in the slow cooker, this might be the most undemanding Easter meal you could possibly cook.
-More time left for baking cakes…
+Incredibly tender lamb casserole in the slow cooker - this might be the most undemanding Easter meal you can cook.
+That means more time for baking cakes…

-lamb stew with potatoes in a vintage pot.
+slow cooked lamb casserole in a vintage pot.

 And if you don’t have a crock pot, try this Irish Lamb Stew with Potatoes; the recipe is similar, but it’s cooked on the stovetop.
 Or make this hearty and fragrant Lamb and Rice Recipe.